andreschaffer/microservices-testing-examples/README.md

 ### Dependencies graph
 Visit the pact broker page again after running the tests and check the pacts are there together with a cool dependencies graph:
 ![alt text](https://github.com/andreschaffer/microservices-testing-examples/blob/master/docs/images/pact_broker_dependencies_graph.png "Pact broker dependencies graph")

+# Contributing
+If you would like to help making this project better, see the [CONTRIBUTING.md](CONTRIBUTING.md).

+# Maintainers
+Send any other comments, flowers and suggestions to [André Schaffer](https://github.com/andreschaffer).

+# License
+This project is distributed under the [MIT License](LICENSE).